 By joining an Open Expedition a young person will be teamed up with other participants on the same level of the award and will be able to complete the Expedition section outside of their usual group.

 On a RockRiver Open Practice Expedition (Silver) we spend the first day training the group to ensure that all participants are working at the same competency level.
 This includes essential expedition skills, navigation, route planning, camp craft (putting up tents, cooking) and meal planning.
-On day two the training continues but our instructors are looking for the group to become more independent in their decision making so that on days three and four they can be remotely supervised as they follow their planned route.
+Then on day two the training continues but our instructors are looking for the group to become more independent in their decision making.
+This means that on days three and four they can be remotely supervised as they follow their planned route.

 The Open Qualifier Expedition (Silver) starts with a day of refresher training and planning before the group sets off for three days and two nights on a planned route.
 They are under remote supervision by our instructors during this time and will meet with their Assessor at a number of checkpoints.
 They are required to complete an Expedition Project (Aim) and present this to the Assessor at the end of the weekend.
 The Assessor then completes the final report directly into the participants eDofE account online.